Latest News

 About the IICRC

-The IICRC is a global Standards Developing Organization (SDO), accredited through the American National Standards Institute (ANSI), as well as a credentialing body that certifies individuals in 20+ categories within the Inspection, Cleaning, and Restoration Industries.
-The IICRC, in partnership with regional and international trade associations, represents the entire Industries it serves with Certified Technicians and Certified Firms in 40+ countries.
-For more information, visit www.iicrc.org.
+The IICRC is a global Standards Developing Organization (SDO), accredited through the American National Standards Institute (ANSI), as well as a credentialing body that certifies individuals in 29 categories within the Inspection, Cleaning, and Restoration Industries.
+The IICRC, in partnership with regional and international trade associations, represents the entire Industries it serves IICRC Certified Technicians and IICRC Certified Firms in 50+ countries.
+For more information, visit: www.iicrc.org.

 Press Contact: